News

 Photo: Creative Commons.

-Solar cells are becoming more common, primarily in countries with larger economies.
-As older panels are replaced by new technologies, a secondary market has begun to emerge - and more and more used panels are ending up in poor countries.
+Solar cells are becoming increasingly common, primarily in countries with larger economies.
+As older panels are replaced with new technology, a second-hand market has begun to emerge - and more and more used panels end up in poor countries.

-Solar cells have grown explosively over the past decade and this can create swells in developing countries.
-In line with technological developments, newly set environmental targets and with panels that drop in performance after a long period of use, it becomes inevitable in many cases to replace their solar cells.
-A Bloomberg debate article, and with the International Renewable Energy Agency as its main source, predicts that as much as 78 million tons of solar cells will be consumed worldwide by 2050 - and that is considered a major understatement as prices fall.
+Solar cells have grown exponentially over the past decade, which could create ripple effects in developing countries.
+Due to technological advancements, newly implemented environmental goals, and panels that decrease in performance after long-term use, it is often unavoidable to replace solar cells.
+In an opinion piece from Bloomberg, and with the International Renewable Energy Agency as the primary source, it is predicted that as much as 78 million tons of solar cells will be consumed worldwide by 2050 - and this is considered a significant understatement as prices fall.

-Now it is predicted that more and more used panels will end up in poorer countries and that it could potentially become a secondary market worth many billions.
+It is now predicted that more and more used panels will end up in poorer countries and that it could potentially become a second-hand market worth many billions.

 Many second-hand deals take place online

-Between 2010 and 2019, the number of people living without electricity fell from 1.2 billion to 759 million worldwide.
-One of the reasons is that more and more people are getting smaller photovoltaic plants, unconnected to a fixed network, in the home or village.
-No one yet knows how much a secondary market for solar panels has generated today as most deals today take place in the shadows, often online through, for example, Facebook.
-But Laid Sahraoui, owner of Hong Kong-based solar cell company R3 Tech, guesses to Bloomberg that there are 10 million panels used in the existing global market - calling that figure "pessimistic.
+Between 2010 and 2019, the number of people living without electricity decreased from 1.2 billion to 759 million worldwide.
+One of the reasons is that more and more people are getting smaller solar cell systems, without connection to a fixed grid, in their homes or villages.
+No one yet knows how much a second-hand market for solar panels has generated today, as most deals today take place in the shadows, often online through, for example, Facebook.
+But Laid Sahraoui, owner of Hong Kong-based solar cell company R3 Tech, guesses to Bloomberg that there are 10 million used panels in the existing global market - and he himself calls that figure "pessimistic."

 Back to News